Jerome Adonis

-Ronald Mangampo "Jerome" Adonis (born February 27, 1972) is a trade union and labor activist from the Philippines who is the national chairperson of Kilusang Mayo Uno (KMU), the largest trade union in the country.
+Ronald Mangampo "Jerome" Adonis (born February 27, 1972) is a Filipino trade union and labor activist.
+Since 2025, he has been serving as the national chairperson of Kilusang Mayo Uno (KMU), the largest trade union in the country.
 He ran under Makabayan in the 2025 Philippine Senate election.

 Early life

 Eldest of six siblings, Adonis was born in 1972 in Ligao, Albay.
 His family left Bicol because of the militarization under the Marcos dictatorship.
 He left high school and worked at age 16 at a carton factory.
 In 1992, he worked as a bus conductor for Pasvil-Pascual Liner Incorporated.
 This is where he joined the workers union PASVIL/Pascual Liner Inc. Workers Union – NAFLU – KMU.

 Activism

 Adonis conducting consultation with communities in Quezon City, 2021.